Wild Justice takes legal cases and advocates for a better deal for UK wildlife.

-Wild Justice has been set up to fight for wildlife.
-Threatened species can’t take legal cases in their own names but, with your help, we will stand up for wildlife using the legal system and seeking changes to existing laws.
+Species can’t take legal cases in their own names, they can’t write to MPs and they can’t sign petitions, but, together, we can stand up for wildlife using the legal system and seeking changes to existing laws.

 Wild Justice has three directors and no other staff.
-None of us takes a salary or payment from the organisation – but we will claim our travel expenses for Wild Justice work.
+None of us is paid a salary.
 We are three friends who have worked together on campaigns and projects but now we want to do something bigger together and that’s why Wild Justice exists.
 We’ve each got our separate jobs and activities outside Wild Justice, we don’t agree about everything, but we want to work together to make a difference for wildlife.
-This is who we are:
+This is who we are…

-Mark Avery said ‘Wild Justice will take on public bodies to get a better deal for wildlife.
+‘Wild Justice will take on public bodies to get a better deal for wildlife.
 It’s a shame that we have to do this but we have little confidence that statutory bodies are fulfilling their functions properly.
 We aim to hold their feet to the fire in court.
-I’m reminded of what the great American environmental campaigner, Ansel Adams said ‘It is horrifying that we have to fight our own government to save the environment.’.
+I’m reminded of what the great American environmental campaigner, Ansel Adams said ‘It is horrifying that we have to fight our own government to save the environment.’

 Chris Packham is a naturalist, nature photographer, television presenter and author.
 He was awarded a CBE for services to nature conservation in the last New Year Honours List.